 Determinations with respect to compensation intended to be deductible under Section 162(m) are made by the Subcommittee, which consists of Messrs.
-Podell and Beinstein.
+Podell and Beinstein, who qualify as "outside directors" under Section 162(m).
 In certain situations, the compensation committee or the Subcommittee has in the past and may in the future approve compensation that will not meet these deductibility requirements in order to ensure appropriate and competitive levels of total compensation for the Company's executive officers.
-In this regard, for 2009, the amount of base salary and restricted stock in excess of \$1,000,000 paid to Mr. Lorber for 2009 was not deductible for federal income tax purposes under Section 162(m) of the Internal Revenue Code.
+In this regard, compensation paid to Messrs.
+Lorber and Lampen in excess of \$1,000,000 from base salary and dividend equivalent rights and, to Mr. Lorber, from the vesting of restricted stock was not deductible for federal income tax purposes under Section 162(m) of the Code.